 Paint facility built at Morley Way enabling LD to take control of work previously outsourced.
 Additional 25,000sqft of production bays added.

-“Roscope” fabrication facility established in a facility leased from Corby Development Authority under a 20yr agreement.
+“Roscope” fabrication facility established in a facility leased from Corby Development Authority under a 20 year agreement.
 Final 10 production bays added at Morley Way, fully utilising the site.

 LD expands into the repair business, “Advanced Body Repairs” is born repairing all brands of trailers.

-Lawrence Marshall retires leaving his son, Lawrence, to take control of the day-to-day business.
-Laurence had spent 14yrs in the business at this point including every job on the shop floor through to Sales Director.
+Lawrence Marshall retires leaving his son, Laurence, to take control of the day-to-day business.
+Laurence had spent 14 years in the business at this point including every job on the shop floor through to Sales Director.

 “The AA” site bought adjacent to Morley Way and converted into a new Head Office and 3 tail-lift fitting bays.